Attend the section of your major:

 How safe is the campus?
 Is there sufficient security?

 Our campus is located in Downtown Brooklyn.
-We have sworn Campus Peace Officers with the powers of arrest and they are not just security but members of the Public Safety Department.
+We have sworn Campus Peace Officers with the powers of arrest.
+They are not just security, but are members of the Public Safety Department.
 From bike officers to general patrol officers, they are located in each of our campus building entrance ways.
 We take public safety very seriously and the College has sufficient security staff for any contingency.
-Each campus location requires identification and is scrutinized for entry into each of our buildings.
-For further information regarding safety and crime statistics please feel free to visit the Public Safety site at: www.citytech.cuny.edu/adminfinance/publicSafety/ps_index.shtml.
+Each campus location requires identification for entry into our buildings.
+For further information regarding safety and crime statistics please feel free to visit the Public Safety site at: www.citytech.cuny.edu/adminfinance/ publicSafety/ps_index.shtml.
 We recommend that students register with CUNY A!ert, CUNY’s system that notifies students and staff of emergency situations, including weather emergencies.
 It is not used for any other purpose!
 CUNY A!ert will send emergency information to your phone, to your e-mail address or to mobile devices of your choosing.
 Please help us keep you safe.

 Will I be able to get a Student ID at Orientation?